 Laura Wetherington’s first book, A Map Predetermined and Chance (Fence Books 2011), was selected by C.S.
 Giscombe for the National Poetry Series.
 The Brooklyn Rail called the book “humble, folksy, romantic, tough, inventive, and not over-programmed.”
-She has published two chapbooks: Dick Erasures (Red Ceilings Press 2011) and a collaboration with Jill Darling and Hannah Ensor, at the intersection of 3 (Dancing Girl Press 2014).
+She has published three chapbooks: Dick Erasures (Red Ceilings Press 2011), the collaboratively written at the intersection of 3 (Dancing Girl Press 2014), and Grief Is the Only Thing That Flies (Bateau Press 2018), which Arielle Greenberg selected for the Keel Chapbook Contest.
 Her poem “No one wants to be the victim no one when there is a gun involved and blue” is now an artist book created by Inge Bruggeman.

 Wetherington is a graduate of University of Michigan’s MFA program, UC Berkeley’s Undergraduate English Department, and Cabrillo College.
-She has taught for the French Ministry of Education, the University of Michigan, the New England Literature Program, Eastern Michigan University, and Sierra Nevada College.
-She currently teaches in SNC Tahoe’s low-residency MFA program, where she was the faculty advisor for the Sierra Nevada Review for four years.
+She has taught for the French Ministry of Education, the University of Michigan, the New England Literature Program, Eastern Michigan University, and the Nevada Arts Council’s writers in the schools program.
+She currently teaches in SNC Tahoe’s low-residency MFA program.
 Recent grants include a 2017 & 2015 Artist Fellowship in Literary Arts from the Nevada Arts Council and a 2014 Artist Grant in Literature from the Sierra Arts Foundation.
-She is a reader for the Baltic Writing Residencies and has attended residencies at the Vermont Studio Center and Camac.
+She has attended residencies at the Vermont Studio Center and Camac.